Academic Regulations & Procedures

 Students participating in non-Carleton off-campus programs are not eligible to register for the term designated for off-campus study.

-When a student participates in an approved program, institutional grants and loans (except work study) will be applied to the program fee for one non-Carleton program, after the OCS petition has been approved.
+Financial aid applies to one non-Carleton off-campus study program approved by the College.
 Students should contact the Office of Student Financial Services and the Business Office about billing procedures.
 Contact the Off-Campus Studies Office for more details and a budget worksheet.

 If students receive other scholarships or travel grants for off-campus studies, they must report those to the Office of Student Financial Services before departure.